enfiskutensykkel/bf-compiler/README.md

 My guess is that it will work with older versions too, but you might have to tweak the version number for `/usr/lib/libSystem.B.dylib` in the Mach-O output.
 It will only work for OS X 10.9 and newer because of how Apple has deprecated the old `LC_UNIXTHREAD` load command and replaced it with the new `LC_MAIN` dynamic loader stuff.

+The most recent I've tested it is with macOS 10.12.3 (Sierra).

 What is Brainfuck?
 ---------------------------------------------------------------------------------------------------------------------